asimtuncel/Energy-dissipation-behaviour-of-a-soccer-ball-under-varying-collision-velocities/readme.txt

 ### Energy Distribution Calculation ###
 To determine the energy distribution during the collision, the work done by the ball and the amount of elastic potential energy must be determined
-Using the work done by the ball and the elastic potential energy data during the collision, a formula was developed to calculate the ball's energy loss at each instant during the collision using a custom program written in Python.
+Using the work done by the ball and the elastic potential energy data during the collision, a formula was developed to calculate
+The ball's energy loss at each instant during the collision using a custom program written in Python.

 # The ball’s mechanical work and elastic potential energy during impact were calculated
 # Using the developed formula, the energy loss at each instant of the collision was determined